danbev/learning-llvm/README.md

 !4 = !{i32 3310276}
 ```

+### Attributes
+Are markers that define properties on functions, parameters and return values.

+#### noalias
+Means that memory access through a pointer is exclusive, so there are no other
+pointers to what this pointer points to.

+#### nocapture
+The pointer is not stored in a global or other memory location that outlives
+the function.

 ### landingpad
 This is an llvm instruction which specifies this basic block as a landingpad
 for exceptions.
 This corresponds to the code of catch region of a try-catch